microsoft/minecraft-samples/starter_blocks/README.md

 ---
 page_type: sample
 author: mammerla
-description: A basic progressive example of using custom block features within Minecraft. ms.author: mikeam@microsoft.com ms.date: 01/31/2024
+description: A basic example of a set of starter blocks for use within Minecraft. ms.author: mikeam@microsoft.com ms.date: 01/31/2024
 products:
   - minecraft
 ---

-# Minecraft Sample Block Project
+# Minecraft Starter Block Project

-This sample demonstrates some custom block types in Minecraft, including a simple build process and TypeScript compilation for Minecraft.
-You can use this project as a starter for your own scripting projects.
+This sample demonstrates some starter custom block types you can use within Minecraft, and start your own builds and customizations from.

 ## Prerequisites